Table of Contents

 Another thing that affects your eCommerce website SEO is the structure of the website itself and how all the pages are organised.
 Not only does it affect your ranking, but it is very important for user experience as well.

-While this concept sounds easy in theory, it is hard to accomplish while you’re setting up a plethora of products and categories, as this can greatly influence your website structure.
+While this concept sounds easy in theory, it is hard to accomplish while you’re setting up a plethora of products and categories, and a treatment plan to overcome as this can greatly influence your website structure.
 That is why you need a simple structure from the beginning which you can easily scale as your store grows and expands.

 Simplicity is key in web design when it comes to eCommerce stores because you want your customers to find everything they’re looking for without too much effort.
 Make every page on your website between one and three clicks away from the homepage so you can avoid customer frustration.